 Heart patients needing aortic valve replacements will be able to undergo the treatment at Castle Hill Hospital from the start of next year.

-Hull and East Yorkshire Hospitals NHS Trust has been commissioned by NHS England to set up Transcatheter Aortic Valve Implantation (TAVI) following a review of services for patients living in Yorkshire and the Humber.
+Hull University Teaching Hospitals NHS Trust has been commissioned by NHS England to set up Transcatheter Aortic Valve Implantation (TAVI) following a review of services for patients living in Yorkshire and the Humber.

 The TAVI service means people in Hull, the East Riding, North Yorkshire and Northern Lincolnshire will be able to undergo the procedure closer to home and will no longer face journeys to Sheffield or Leeds for treatment.